twilight-project/testnets/README.md

 # Testnets
-This Repo contains steps to join testnet.
-Each folder contains information about joining a specific testnet.
+This repository contains detailed instructions for joining various testnets.
+Each directory is dedicated to a specific testnet and provides all necessary information and steps for participation.